bluescarni/piranha/doc/sphinx/fundamental_types.rst

    :language: c++
    :linenos:

+In the first lines, a few possible ways of constructing ``integer`` objects are shown, including a constructor from string that allows to initialise an ``integer`` with arbitrarily large values.
+In the following lines, some examples of arithmetics with basic C++ types are illustrated.

 On line 28, we can see how the ``math::pow()`` function can be invoked in order to compute the exponentiation of an ``integer``.
 C++ lacks a dedicated exponentiation operator and thus the functionality is provided by a function instead.
-The ``math::pow()`` function is part of Piranha's mathematical library, and different implementations of the exponentiation operation are used depending on the types of base and exponent.
+The ``math::pow()`` function is part of Piranha's mathematical library.

 Line 38 highlights a couple of handy C++11 features.
 The snippet ``42_z`` is a *user-defined literal*: it results in the construction of an ``integer`` object via the string ``"42"``.
 The constructed temporary object